ocaml/dune/doc/tests.rst

   $ dune exec project/tests/myTest.exe

-To run :ref:`cram-tests`, you can use the alias that is created for the test.
+To run :ref:`cram-tests` you can pass their paths to the ``dune test``  command.
-The name of the alias corresponds to the name of the test without the ``.t`` extension.
-For directory tests, this is the name of the directory without the ``.t`` extension.
-Assuming a ``cram-test.t`` or ``cram-test.t/run.t`` file exists, it can be run with:

 .. code:: console

-   $ dune build @cram-test
+   $ dune test tests/myCramTest.t

+This works both for directory and file cram tests.

 Running Tests in a Directory
 ----------------------------